allpix-squared/allpix-squared/src/modules/GenericPropagation/README.md

 * `propagate_electrons` : Select whether electron-type charge carriers should be propagated to the electrodes.
 Defaults to true.
 * `propagate_holes` :  Select whether hole-type charge carriers should be propagated to the electrodes.
 Defaults to false.
 * `output_plots` : Determines if output plots should be generated for every event.
 This causes a very huge slow down of the simulation, it is not recommended to use this with a run of more than a single event.
 Disabled by default.
-* `output_animation` : In addition to the other output plots, also write a GIF animation of the charges drifting towards the electrodes.
-This is very slow and writing the animation takes a considerable amount of time.
 * `output_plots_step` : Timestep to use between two points that are plotted.
 Indirectly determines the amount of points plotted.
 Defaults to *timestep_max* if not explicitly specified.
 * `output_plots_theta` : Viewpoint angle of the 3D animation and the 3D line graph around the world X-axis.
 Defaults to zero.
 * `output_plots_phi` : Viewpoint angle of the 3D animation and the 3D line graph around the world Z-axis.
 Defaults to zero.
 * `output_plots_use_pixel_units` : Determines if the plots should use pixels as unit instead of metric length scales.
 Defaults to false (thus using the metric system).
 * `output_plots_use_equal_scaling` : Determines if the plots should be produced with equal distance scales on every axis (also if this implies that some points will fall out of the graph).
 Defaults to true.
+* `output_animations` : In addition to the other output plots, also write a GIF animation of the charges drifting towards the electrodes.
+This is very slow and writing the animation takes a considerable amount of time, therefore defaults to false.
-* `output_plots_animation_time_scaling` : Scaling for the animation to use to convert the actual simulation time to the time step in the animation.
+* `output_animations_time_scaling` : Scaling for the animation to use to convert the actual simulation time to the time step in the animation.
 Defaults to 1.0e9, meaning that every nanosecond is equal to an animation step of a single second.
-* `output_plots_contour_max_scaling` : Scaling to use for the contour color axis from the theoretical maximum charge at every single plot step.
+* `output_animations_contour_max_scaling` : Scaling to use for the contour color axis from the theoretical maximum charge at every single plot step.
 Default is 10, meaning that the maximum of the color scale axis is equal to the total amount of charges divided by ten (values above this are displayed in the same maximum color).
 Parameter can be used to improve the color scale of the contour plots.

 #### Usage
 A example of generic propagation for all Timepix sensors at room temperature using packets of 25 charges is the following: